slashinfty/tournament-organizer/DOCS.md

 ): void
 ```
 * removes a player from the tournament
-* throws an error if no player has an ID equaling `id`
+* throws an error if no player has the `id` specified or if the player is already inactive
 ---
 ```ts
 start(): void